Jewish Family and Children's Service

 - Behavioral Health/Social Work

-Provide clinical oversight, direct therapy and case management services including intake and assessment to adult clients and families.
-Discharge planning and coordination with other agencies.
+Provide clinical oversight, direct therapy and case management services including intake and assessment to clients and families.
+CFT and MFT facilitation, discharge planning and coordination with other agencies.
 Perform administrative tasks in accordance with agency procedures.

-- Provides clinical services such as direct therapy, case management services, facilitating intakes and assessments that foster solution/strengths based orientation.
-Assists in addressing the adult client and family’s ongoing needs.
+- Provides clinical services such as direct therapy, case management services, facilitating child family teams, intakes and assessments that foster solution/strengths based orientation.
+Assist in addressing the client and family’s ongoing needs.
 Uses clinical best practices to engage formal and informal resources for the client including the transition, discharge and aftercare plans of behavioral health services.
-Demonstrates a positive, strengths-based attitude of teamwork and shared leadership.
-Ensures all services are clinically necessary and are documented as such within outlined timeframes.
+Demonstrates a positive, strengths based attitude of teamwork and shared leadership.
+Ensures all services are clinically necessary and are documented as such within outlined timeframes at least 95% of the time.

 - Performs the duties of a Clinical Liaison, developing programs directed at expanding the continuum of services in collaboration with clinical team members.
-Acquaints the agency with community trends and identifies gaps in specific services as indicated by client's needs.
-Prepares required reports, inclusive of incident reports, QI/QM activities, performance audits, and compilation of meeting minutes.
+Acquaints the agency with community trends and identify gaps in specific services as indicated by consumer's needs.
+Prepares required reports, inclusive of incident reports, CPS referrals, QI/QM activities, performance audits, and compilation of meeting minutes.

-- Provides clinical oversight for the coordination of behavioral health services with other agencies, such as Probation and Parole Departments, Division of Developmental Disabilities, Arizona Long Term Care and other providers.
-Participates in assigned JFCS and job-related committees (BH Matrix; Training; Substance Abuse; Utilization Management; Safety, MIS/NextGen Computer and Risk Management).
+- Provides clinical oversight for the coordination of behavioral health services with other agencies, such as Child Protective Services, Probation and Parole Departments, Division of Developmental Disabilities, Arizona Long Term Care, schools and other providers.
+Participates in assigned JFCS and job related committees (BH Matrix; Training; Substance Abuse; Utilization Management; Safety, MIS/Nextgen Computer, and Risk Management).

-- Works effectively within the Arizona Recovery Model as outlined by the 12 principles including: Accessible services, Best practices, Collaboration with families, Collaboration with others, Connection to natural supports, Functional outcomes, Independence, Most appropriate setting, Respect family's unique cultural heritage, services tailored to the family, stability, and timeliness.
+- Works effectively within the Arizona Recovery Model as outlined by the 12 principles including: Accessible services, Best practices, Collaboration with families, Collaboration with others, Connection to natural supports, Functional outcomes, Independence, Most appropriate setting, Respect for the child and/or family's unique cultural heritage, services tailored to the family, stability, and timeliness.

-- Facilitates medical, treatment and management teams in implementing agency policies and procedures to better meet the client’s needs.
-Identifies, prioritizes and records the family vision and goals via the Behavioral Health Service Plan, Safety Plan and all other related clinical documentation.
+- Facilitates Child Family Teams, medical, treatment and management teams in implementing agency policies and procedures, acquaints the agency with community trends, identifies gaps in services and works with special projects and committees to better meet the client’s needs.
+Identify, prioritize and record the family vision and goals via the Behavioral Health Service Plan, Safety Plan, and all other related clinical documentation.

 - Master's Degree from an accredited school in the field of social work, counseling, marriage and family therapy, psychology, or